-- 1. Police, UK Listing Authority (UKLA, FCA) and Office of the Director of Corporate Enforcement (ODCE) where the central point of communication is the Company Secretary Office and Arthur Cox. - 2.
-Department of Antiquities where the central point of communication is the BOC Cultural Foundation.
+- 1. European Insurance and Occupational Pensions Authority where the central point of communication is the Executive Director of Insurance and RAD. - 2.
+Police, UK Listing Authority (UKLA, FCA) and Office of the Director of Corporate Enforcement (ODCE) where the central point of communication is the Company Secretary Office and Arthur Cox. - 3.
+Department of Antiquities where the central point of communication is the BOC Cultural Foundation. - 4.
+Commissioner of Personal Data where the recipient is the designated Data Protection Officer.